-E-selectin plays a critical role in binding cancer cells within vascular niches in the bone marrow, which prevents the cells from entering circulation where they can be more readily killed by chemotherapy.
-In separate animal studies, uproleselan mobilized AML and MM cancer cells out of the bone marrow, making them more sensitive to chemotherapy.
-In both the AML and MM studies, tumor burden was significantly reduced in animals treated with a combination of chemotherapy and uproleselan as compared to animals treated with chemotherapy alone.
+E-selectin plays a critical role in binding cancer cells within vascular niches in the bone marrow, which prevents the cells from entering the circulation where they can be more readily killed by chemotherapy.
+In separate animal studies, uproleselan mobilized AML and multiple myeloma (MM) cancer cells out of the bone marrow, making them more sensitive to chemotherapy.
+In both AML and MM, tumor burden was significantly reduced in animals treated with a combination of chemotherapy and uproleselan as compared to animals treated with chemotherapy alone.
 In addition, the combination of uproleselan with chemotherapy resulted in improved survival rates for the treated animals, compared to chemotherapy alone.
 In other animal studies, uproleselan appeared to reduce some of the side effects of chemotherapy, such as bone marrow toxicity resulting in neutropenia, which is an abnormally low number of the white blood cells that serve as the primary defense against infection; and mucositis, which is the inflammation and sloughing of the mucous membranes lining the digestive tract.
-We believe that treatment with uproleselan results in lower bone marrow toxicity due to its inhibition of E-selectin, which makes stem cells in the bone marrow divide less frequently, thereby protecting them from chemotherapy agents that target rapidly dividing cells.
+We believe that treatment with uproleselan results in lower bone marrow toxicity due to its antagonism of E-selectin, which makes stem cells in the bone marrow divide less frequently, thereby protecting them from chemotherapy agents that target rapidly dividing cells.

 The FDA has granted Breakthrough Therapy Designation for uproleselan in adults with relapsed or refractory AML.
 Additionally, uproleselan has received Fast Track designation from the FDA, which may lead to faster delivery to people living with AML if the treatment is found to be effective.
 The European Union granted Orphan Drug Designation for uproleselan in AML, a designation the FDA granted the drug candidate in 2015.
 Uproleselan has not been approved for use by any worldwide health authority.